-A trail system has been established on the approximately 16,000 acre Canaan Valley National Wildlife Refuge, opening 41 miles of existing roads and trails for wildlife observation, photography and education.
+A trail system has been established on the more than 16,000 acre Canaan Valley National Wildlife Refuge, opening 31 miles of existing roads and trails for wildlife observation, photography and education.
 Trails are open from one hour before sunrise until one hour after sunset, daily.
 Ten miles will be open exclusively for cross-country skiing and snowshoeing during the winter.
 Thirty one miles are open to year-round pedestrian use (walking, cross-country skiing and snowshoeing).
 Twenty three miles are also open to bicycles.
 Twenty two miles are also open for horses.
 Seven miles are open for vehicles, bicycles, horses and pedestrian use.

 1. Freeland Boardwalk Trail: (0.4 mile, including loop) Easy.
 Nice views of Canaan Valley abound on this short accessible boardwalk leading through a wet field, shrubland, and past a beaver pond and bubbling spring.
 An easy walk takes visitors to a stand of balsam fir, a plant community typical of Maine and Canada.
 Pedestrian only.

 2. Idlemans Run Trail: (0.4 mile, one way) Moderate.
 This short pedestrian trail travels through woodlands along Idlemans Run.
 Trail length is 0.39 mile and is for pedestrian use only.
 Return on Forest Road 80 and back to make a loop which totals 0.9 miles.